Free Training: Construction Schedule Risk Mitigation Strategies

 In the sections below, we’re providing insight and tips for the cost-loaded schedule requirements per the standard UFGS 01 32 01.00 10 specification, including:

 Navigating schedule cost loading for federal projects can be challenging.
-This article simplifies the process, providing clear guidance and expert tips to ensure compliance and optimize project management.
+This article simplifies the process, providing guidance and tips to ensure compliance and optimize project management.

 From the contractor’s perspective, the requirements we’re discussing are important because if the schedule isn’t compliant, it can be rejected cause delays in progress payments due to the direct link from the schedule to payment.